AntaresSimulatorTeam/antares-web-installer/docs/usage.md

 ## Graphical version (GUI)

-Double-click on the `AntaresWebInstallerGUI.exe` file and follow the instructions.
+Double-click on the `AntaresWebInstaller.exe` file and follow the instructions.